JoshuaAndrews-1882/project-2/README.md

 ![Desktop Web Speed](assets/readme-images/desktop.png)

 ### Personal Check

   - Used a PC, tablet and a mobile to check the game and everything is good.

 ### Unfixed Bugs

   - No known bugs

+## Deployment

+- __The website was deployed on GitHub pages, it is done as followed:__

+  - In the repository for the website to be published, click on settings of you repositories.
+  - Click on the pages tab in the left hand section.
+  - In Source change the branch to main, ensure root is selected next to it and then click save.
+  - A link will appear for your website, wait a few minutes and refresh, it should be ready.
+  - If it says ready but still not loading then wait a little longer, it will eventually load.
+  - Ensure images are relative path and not absolute otherwise they will not load.

+The link for this site is - https://joshuaandrews-1882.github.io/project-2/